luana-tacuatia/service-contract-processing/README.md

-## Activity of Java Course from Udemy (Nelio Alves/DevSuperior) - working with Interfaces.
+## Exercise of Java Course from Udemy (Nelio Alves/DevSuperior) - working with Interfaces.